swethaiyerPM/microsoft-graph-docs/api-reference/beta/api/transcript-get-content.md

 ## Response

-If successful, this method returns a `200 OK` response code and a transcript content in the response body.
+If successful, this method returns a `200 OK` response code and the transcript content in the response body.
-Response body contains bytes for the transcript in the body. `content-type` header specifies type of the transcript content.
+Response body contains bytes for the transcript.
+The `content-type` header specifies type of the transcript content.

 ## Examples